 Background

-The huge delta region formed at the confluence of the Ganges and Brahmaputra River systems - now referred to as Bangladesh - was a loosely incorporated outpost of various empires centered on the Gangetic plain for much of the first millennium A.D.
+The huge delta region at the confluence of the Ganges and Brahmaputra River systems -- now referred to as Bangladesh -- was a loosely incorporated outpost of various empires for much of the first millennium A.D.
 Muslim conversions and settlement in the region began in the 10th century, primarily from Arab and Persian traders and preachers.
 Europeans established trading posts in the area in the 16th century.
-Eventually the area known as Bengal, primarily Hindu in the western section and mostly Muslim in the eastern half, became part of British India.
-Partition in 1947 resulted in an eastern wing of Pakistan in the Muslim-majority area, which became East Pakistan.
-Calls for greater autonomy and animosity between the eastern and western wings of Pakistan led to a Bengali independence movement.
+Eventually the area known as Bengal, which is primarily Hindu in the western section and mostly Muslim in the eastern half, became part of British India.
+After the partition of India in 1947, the Muslim-majority area became East Pakistan.
+Calls for greater autonomy and animosity between the eastern and western areas of Pakistan led to a Bengali independence movement.
 That movement, led by the Awami League (AL) and supported by India, won the independence war for Bangladesh in 1971.

 Visit the Definitions and Notes page to view a description of each topic.